ninjaaron/replacing-bash-scripting-with-python/README.rst

 vulnerabilities).
 Some are thin wrappers on system calls in libc, which you may want to use if you implement your own processes library, but are not particularly fun to use.
-Some are simply older interfaces left in for legacy reasons, which have actually been re-implemented underneith on top of the new module you're supposed to use, subprocess_.
+Some are simply older interfaces left in for legacy reasons, which have actually been re-implemented on top of the new module you're supposed to use, subprocess_.
 For administrative scripting, just use ``subprocess`` directly.

-This tutorial focuses on using the Popen_ type and the run_, the latter of which was only added in Python 3.5.
+This tutorial focuses on using the Popen_ type and the run_ function, the latter of which was only added in Python 3.5.
 If You are using Python 3.4 or earlier, you need to use the `old API`_, though a lot of what is said here will still be relevant.